-- Promote implementation of the Women, Peace and Security agenda, based on an updated national action plan to be adopted in 2024. - Continue to use a human rights-based approach in protecting and promoting the human rights of women and girls. - Support the mandate of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity, and the United Nations Free and Equal campaign. - Advocate for the rights of the child, particularly the elimination of all forms of violence against children, including female genital mutilation, and child, early, and forced marriage.
+- Promote implementation of the Women, Peace and Security agenda, based on an updated national action plan to be adopted in 2024. - Continue to use a human rights-based approach in protecting and promoting the human rights of women and girls. - Support the mandate of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity, and the United Nations Free and Equal campaign. - Advocate for the rights of the child, particularly the elimination of all forms of violence against children, including female genital mutilation, and child, early, • and forced marriage.

-- Establish a national human rights institution in accordance with the Paris Principles. - Ratify the International Convention for the Protection of All Persons from Enforced Disappearance. - Incorporate the Convention on the Rights of Persons with Disabilities into Icelandic law and ratify the Optional Protocol to the Convention on the Rights of Persons with Disabilities, and the Optional Protocol to the Convention on the Rights of the Child on a communications procedure. - Promote the Sustainable Development Goals by participating in the voluntary national review.
+- Establish a national human rights institution in accordance with the Paris Principles. - Ratify the International Convention for the Protection of All Persons from Enforced Disappearance.
+Incorporate the Convention on the Rights of Persons with Disabilities into Icelandic law and ratify the Reach 0.7 per cent of GDP in development aid by adopting a human rights, gender, equality and diversity-based approach to ensure a new global social contract for sustainable and equitable development. - Incorporate the Convention on the Rights of Persons with Disabilities into Icelandic law and ratify the Optional Protocol to the Convention on the Rights of Persons with Disabilities, and the Optional Protocol to the Convention on the Rights of the Child on a communications procedure. - Promote the Sustainable Development Goals by participating in the voluntary national review.